foss-scribe/alashiya/docs/people/acantha.md

 ---
-title: Acantha, Keeper of the Still Flame
+title: "Acantha, Keeper of the Still Flame"
 date: 2024-11-20
+description: "Biography of the philosopher and monk, Acantha."
 ---